ryan-brazeal-ufl/RubPyxRobot/docs/index.md

  5. Repeat steps 1-4 three more times in order to install all four Hands within the Frame.
 The RubpyxRobot software (discussed in an upcoming section) references the Hands by the colours (i.e., white, blue, yellow, and red).
 Regardless of the colour(s) you used to printed the Hands, the software always references the white and yellow Hands as being on opposite sides of the Frame, and likewise for the blue and red hands.
 In hindsight, the software should have used more generic Hand 1, 2, 3, and 4 object names.<br>
     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/IMG_2197.jpeg">

 ### iv.
-Connect the servo motors to the Raspberry Pi
+Connecting the servo motors to the Raspberry Pi

  1. Optionally, the Raspberry Pi computer can be mounted to the Frame at any one of the top corners.
 Notice that there are NO pilot holes within the Frame for mounting the Raspberry Pi computer, but using the 1/2" wood screws it is possible to easily secure the computer to the Frame.<br>
     <img width="500px" src="https://github.com/ryan-brazeal-ufl/RubpyxRobot/raw/master/images/IMG_2199.jpeg">